Actifio/AGMPowerCLI/README.md

 | -filtervalue id<10000   | filter on objects where the ID is less than 10000
 | -filtervalue id>10000   | filter on objects where the ID is greater than 10000
 | -filtervalue appname~smalldb  | fuzzy search for appname like smalldb,  so you could get SmallDb, smalldb1, smalldbold.
-| filtervalue "appname=smalldb&appname=bigdb" | will show both smalldb and bigdb in the results.
+| -filtervalue "appname=smalldb&appname=bigdb" | will show both smalldb and bigdb in the results.

 #### Timeouts